AndyFiedler/data-structures-and-algorithms/README.md

 enqueue(value) which inserts value into the PseudoQueue, using a first-in, first-out approach. dequeue() which extracts a value from the PseudoQueue, using a first-in, first-out approach.
 The Stack instances have only push, pop, and peek methods.
 You should use your own Stack implementation.
 Instantiate these Stack objects in your PseudoQueue constructor.

+code challenge 12:
+Create a class called AnimalShelter which holds only dogs and cats.
+The shelter operates using a first-in, first-out approach.
+Implement the following methods: enqueue(animal): adds animal to the shelter. animal can be either a dog or a cat object. dequeue(pref): returns either a dog or a cat.
+If pref is not "dog" or "cat" then return null.